 Generally, there are two types of air filters, reusable ones and those that need to be replaced.
 Be sure to confirm the kind that your air conditioner has before proceeding.
 Clogged filters reduce the effectiveness of your cooling system by blocking the airflow.
 As a result, your equipment has to work extra hard to cool your home in the summer.

 For more information on how to care for your air conditioner in Kennesaw, contact Total Comfort Solutions Heating and Cooling.
 Our NATE-certified technicians are skilled and helpful with cooling, heating, ductwork and commercial refrigeration services.
-They can perform equipment installation, maintenance and repair.
+They can perform equipment installation, AC maintenance and AC repair.
 Call us today.